Jaycar-Electronics/micro-bit-Starter-Kit/README.md

 ![alt text](microbit-2.png "micro:bit")

-Using the [micro:bit MakeCode Block editor] (https://makecode.microbit.org/), write your first micro:bit code.
+Using the [micro:bit MakeCode Block editor](https://makecode.microbit.org/), write your first micro:bit code.
 You can drag and drop some example blocks and try your program on the Simulator in the Javascript Blocks Editor.

 ![alt text](microbit-3.png "micro:bit")